HandBrake/HandBrake-docs/source/docs/en/latest/technical/official-presets.markdown

 Creator `Presets` produce videos suitable for uploading to video hosting services such as [Vimeo](https://vimeo.com/) and [YouTube](https://www.youtube.com/).[^video-hosting-services] These `Presets` generally produce higher quality audio and video to reduce generational loss commonly accrued during re-encoding into multiple formats and resolutions by video hosting services.

-Email `Presets` are designed to guarantee video up to a certain duration will produce a file less than 25 [MB](abbr:megabytes) for sharing via an online email service such as [Gmail](https://www.google.com/gmail/).[^email-size-limit] The maximum `Source` duration is part of each `Preset` name.
-Audio quality is slightly reduced, and visually noisy/grainy or high motion scenes may show a reduction in quality in order to achieve the target file size.

 Social `Presets` are designed to guarantee video up to a certain duration will produce a file smaller than a specific size for sharing with online social communities such as [Discord](https://discordapp.com/).[^social-services] The maximum `Source` duration and target file size are part of each `Preset` name.
-Audio quality is slightly reduced, and visually noisy/grainy or high motion scenes may show a reduction in quality in order to achieve the target file size.

 | Preset                              | Type | Video | Audio      | Picture Quality   | Encoding Speed | File Size         |
 |-------------------------------------|------|-------|------------|-------------------|----------------|-------------------|